The Architects’ Hub Insider

 Quote from The Brand Book Introduction by Wally Olins A brand is simply an organization, or a product or a service with a personality.
 So why all the fuss?
 Architecture operates at a unique intersection: a deeply creative service delivering tangible, built products.
 Yet, the resulting structure is far more than assembled materials; it’s imbued…

-What Architects Need to Know How the April 2025 tariffs can affect costs, supply chains, and client strategy for architecture firms worldwide.
+What is the impact of the 2025 US tariffs on costs, supply chains, and client strategy for architecture firms worldwide.
 The April 2025 tariff changes have introduced new cost pressures and operational uncertainties throughout the Architecture, Engineering, and Construction (AEC) sector.
-While the long-term impact remains unclear, early signals point to rising material…
+While the long-term impact remains unclear, early signals point to rising material costs, software…

 • Anatomy of a Successful Business